-Social integration there are endless possibilities for integrating social media with a mobile site.
+There are endless possibilities for integrating social media with a mobile site.
 There are a lot of interactive capabilities as well.
-With new geolocation technologies emerging all the time, offering guests specials or deals when they check in somewhere or are near the property is a great way to entice guests.
-People may be more encouraged to share their experiences at hotels with their social networks if the hotels themselves are involved in social media as well.
+With new geolocation technologies emerging all the time, offering guests specials or deals when they check-in somewhere or are near the property is a great way to entice guests.
+People may be more encouraged to share their adventures at hotels with their social networks if the hotels themselves are involved in social media as well.

-Optimized images while this may not be a critical component for a mobile site, including mobile-optimized photos is of course never a bad thing for a hotel to include on its website.
+While this may not be a critical component for a mobile site, including mobile-optimized photos, is of course never a bad thing for a hotel to include on its website.
 Professional photography needs to be invested in at some point, sooner rather than later.
-Many mobile users are interested in a hotel's images and not incorporating any photos can definitely turn off a potential guest to your property.
+Many mobile users are interested in a hotel's images and not incorporating any photos can turn off a potential guest to your property.